cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Qualities of a Transitional Attachment Figure**

-* Compassionate: Showing understanding and concern for the patient's experiences.
+* **Compassionate**: Showing understanding and concern for the patient's experiences.
 (Crittenden et al., 2014, p.
 159)
-* Accepting: Validating the patient's feelings and experiences without judgment.
+* **Accepting**: Validating the patient's feelings and experiences without judgment.
 (Crittenden et al., 2014, p.
 159)
-* Attuned: Responding appropriately to the patient's emotional states.
+* **Attuned**: Responding appropriately to the patient's emotional states.
 (Crittenden, 2008, p.
 306)
-* Sensitively responsive: Adjusting therapeutic interventions based on the patient's needs.
+* **Sensitively responsive**: Adjusting therapeutic interventions based on the patient's needs.
 (Crittenden, 2008, p.
 305)
-* Genuine feeling: Expressing authentic emotions, particularly comfort.
+* **Genuine feeling**: Expressing authentic emotions, particularly comfort.
 (Crittenden, 2008, p.
 306)

 **The Role of the Patient in Forming a Secure Base**

 * A therapist can provide a secure base, but the patient's desire for one is essential.
 (Crittenden, 2008, p.
 305)
 * The relationship between therapist and patient is both the process and the goal of treatment. (p.
 264)

-**Section 2: Regulating Arousal**
+**Regulating Arousal**

-* Helping patients regulate arousal supports access to motivation, stability, and essential mental processes for therapy.
+- Helping patients regulate arousal supports access to motivation, stability, and essential mental processes for therapy.

-References:
-Crittenden, P. M. (2008).
-Borderline personality organization and dissociation: Understanding the extreme case.
-Guilford Press.
-Crittenden, P. M., & Landini, T. N. (2011).
-Dynamic-Maturational Model of Attachment and Psychotherapy.
-In J. C. Norcross (Ed.), Psychotherapies that Work: Evidence, Science, and Practice (pp. 309-324).
-American Psychological Association.
-Crittenden, P. M., Clarkin, J. F., & Lundy, B. (2014).
-Dynamic-Maturational Model of Attachment and Psychotherapy: A Relational Approach to Emotion Regulation and Change.
-Guilford Press.

-### 4. Quieting traumatic responses to current conditions.
-“Unresolved traumas and losses require enough exploration to make them explicit and open to dis
+- Maintaining an appropriate level of arousal is crucial for effective therapy.

 **Crittenden's Model of Attachment and Psychotherapy: Components of Treatment**